 BMW Motorrad UK, a trading name of BMW (UK) Limited is a credit broker.

 †£650 customer contribution required.
 This is an upfront cost which is not part of the finance agreement.
-Rider Training is in Royston, Hertfordshire or Stoke-on-Trent, Staffordshire, and *does not include motorcycle theory test – £23. ^Riding gear may vary from image shown and is supplied when you collect your bike from your local BMW Retailer.** Monthly rental shown is for a 30 month BMW Personal Contract Hire agreement for a BMW G 310 R and G 310 GS which are for 30 months.
+Rider Training is in Royston, Hertfordshire or Stoke-on-Trent, Staffordshire, and does not include motorcycle theory test - £23.
+Monthly rentals are 24 months’ BMW Personal Contract Hire agreements for the motorcycles listed above except the G 310 R and G 310 GS which are for 30 months.
 Contract mileage is 12,500 for the G 310 R and G 310 GS and 10,000 miles for all other motorcycles listed above.
 Excess mileage for motorcycles shown range from 2.46p (for the G 310 R) to 7.67p per mile (for the R nineT).
-Applies to new motorcycles ordered between 29TH March and 29th June and registered by 30 June 2018 (subject to availability) at participating BMW Motorrad Retailers.
+Applies to new motorcycles ordered between 3rd August and 30th September 2018 and registered by 31st December 2018 (subject to availability) at participating BMW Motorrad Retailers.
 Retail customers only.
 At the end of your agreement you must return the motorcycle.
 Excess mileage, vehicle condition and other charges may be payable.
 Hire available subject to status to UK residents aged 18 or over.
 Guarantees and indemnities may be required.
 Terms and conditions apply.
 Offer may be varied, withdrawn or extended at any time.
 Hire provided by BMW Motorrad Financial Services, Summit ONE, Summit Avenue, Farnborough, Hampshire, GU14 0FB.
 BMW Motorrad UK introduces customers to BMW Motorrad Financial Services only.

 †† Terms, conditions and exclusions apply.
 BMW Motorrad Insurance is arranged by Devitt Insurance Services Limited and underwritten from a limited number of Insurers.